metaneutrons/snapdog2/docs/blueprint/03-system-architecture.md

 ## 3.1.
 High-Level Architecture

 SnapDog2 employs a **modular, service-oriented architecture** designed for maintainability, testability, and extensibility, contained within a **single .NET project structure** (`SnapDog2.csproj`).
 Logical separation between concerns is achieved through disciplined use of folders and namespaces (`Core`, `Server`, `Infrastructure`, `Api`, `Worker`).
-The architecture leverages the **Command Query Responsibility Segregation (CQRS)** pattern, facilitated by the **MediatR** library, to decouple command/query dispatch from handling logic.
+The architecture leverages the **Command Query Responsibility Segregation (CQRS)** pattern, facilitated by the **Cortex.Mediator** library, to decouple command/query dispatch from handling logic.
 This approach coordinates the various services and infrastructure adapters required to manage multi-zone audio playback via Snapcast and integrate with external systems like Subsonic, MQTT, and KNX.

 The key architectural principles guiding the design are:

 * **Modularity & Encapsulation**: Components are organized into logical layers (folders/namespaces).
-Interactions occur primarily through interfaces defined in the `Core` layer and via MediatR messages (`IRequest`, `INotification`), minimizing direct dependencies between concrete implementations in different layers.
+Interactions occur primarily through interfaces defined in the `Core` layer and via Cortex.Mediator messages (`ICommand`, `IQuery`, `INotification`), minimizing direct dependencies between concrete implementations in different layers.
 Infrastructure adapters (MQTT, KNX, API, Snapcast, Subsonic) are designed to be potentially replaceable or removable with minimal impact on the core server logic.
-* **Dependency Rule**: Dependencies flow inwards. `Infrastructure`, `Server`, and `Api` layers depend on `Core`. `Server` depends only on `Core` abstractions, not concrete `Infrastructure` implementations. `Api` depends on `Server` (for MediatR messages) and `Core`. `Worker` (the composition root) depends on all layers for registration.
+* **Dependency Rule**: Dependencies flow inwards. `Infrastructure`, `Server`, and `Api` layers depend on `Core`. `Server` depends only on `Core` abstractions, not concrete `Infrastructure` implementations. `Api` depends on `Server` (for Cortex.Mediator messages) and `Core`. `Worker` (the composition root) depends on all layers for registration.
-* **CQRS Pattern**: MediatR is used to separate Commands (actions intended to change state, implementing `IRequest<Result>`) and Queries (requests to retrieve data, implementing `IRequest<Result<T>>`) from their respective Handlers located in the `Server` layer.
+* **CQRS Pattern**: Cortex.Mediator is used to separate Commands (actions intended to change state, implementing `IRequest<Result>`) and Queries (requests to retrieve data, implementing `IQuery<Result<T>>`) from their respective Handlers located in the `Server` layer.
 This simplifies handler logic and promotes separation.
 * **Asynchronous Communication**: The system relies heavily on `async`/`await` for I/O operations.
-MediatR facilitates asynchronous command/query handling.
-Internal eventing and state propagation between loosely coupled components occur via MediatR `INotification` messages.
+Cortex.Mediator facilitates asynchronous command/query handling.
+Internal eventing and state propagation between loosely coupled components occur via Cortex.Mediator `INotification` messages.
 * **Clear State Management**: A distinction is made between SnapDog2's internal application state (`ClientState`, `ZoneState` records managed by `/Server` components) and the raw, last-known state received from the Snapcast server (held in the `SnapcastStateRepository` within `/Infrastructure`).
 See Section 4 for details.

 ### 3.1.1.
 Component Diagram (Logical Layers in Single Project)